User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with the vital skills needed to build applications that are resilient against modern internet-based threats.
-It explores web vulnerabilities through practical PHP examples, going beyond the OWASP Top Ten to cover a wide range of injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload flaws, and more.
-PHP-specific vulnerabilities are categorized into common vulnerability types such as inadequate input validation, improper error and exception handling, misuse of security features, and time- and state-related issues.
-For the latter, we examine attacks such as open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
-Throughout, participants will learn the key techniques and functions required to mitigate these risks.
+21 HoursThis course equips PHP developers with the essential skills required to build applications that are resilient against modern internet-based threats.
+Through practical PHP examples, we explore web vulnerabilities that extend beyond the OWASP Top Ten list, covering various injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload risks, and more.
+The curriculum introduces PHP-specific vulnerabilities by grouping them into standard categories such as inadequate input validation, incorrect error and exception management, misuse of security features, and time- or state-dependent issues.
+Specific topics include mitigating open_basedir circumvention, denial-of-service attacks via magic floats, and hash table collision exploits.
+Participants will learn the critical techniques and functions needed to counter these risks effectively.

-A significant emphasis is placed on client-side security, addressing issues related to JavaScript, Ajax, and HTML5.
-The course introduces essential PHP security extensions like Hash, Mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for robust input validation.
-Comprehensive hardening best practices are provided for PHP configuration (including php.ini settings), Apache, and the server environment at large.
-Additionally, an overview of various security testing tools and methodologies is offered for developers and testers, including security scanners, penetration testing tools, exploit kits, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+A significant emphasis is placed on client-side security, addressing JavaScript, Ajax, and HTML5 vulnerabilities.
+The course introduces key PHP security extensions for cryptography (such as hash, mcrypt, and OpenSSL) and input validation (including Ctype, ext/filter, and HTML Purifier).
+Best practices for hardening your environment are covered in detail, including PHP configuration (php.ini settings), Apache adjustments, and general server security.
+Additionally, an overview of various security testing tools and techniques is provided, enabling developers and testers to utilise security scanners, penetration testing methods, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both the theoretical introduction of vulnerabilities and the configuration best practices are reinforced with numerous hands-on exercises.
-These demonstrate the real-world impact of successful attacks, illustrate how to apply mitigation strategies, and provide practical experience with various extensions and tools.
+Both the explanation of vulnerabilities and the discussion of configuration practices are reinforced with hands-on exercises.
+These practical sessions demonstrate the impact of successful attacks, illustrate how to implement mitigation strategies, and guide you through using specific extensions and tools.

 Participants attending this course will

-- Explore client-side vulnerabilities and adopt secure coding practices
+- Understand client-side vulnerabilities and adhere to secure coding standards

-- Learn how to leverage various built-in security features of PHP
+- Learn to utilise PHP's built-in security features effectively

-- Stay informed about the latest vulnerabilities affecting the PHP framework
+- Stay updated on recent vulnerabilities within the PHP framework

-- Receive curated resources and further reading materials on secure coding practices
+- Access resources and further reading materials for secure coding

 Audience